 DOG BREEDS FOR SMALLER HOMES

 You may want a cute furball to call your own, but you also accept that you don’t have a lot of space for one.
-Your best bet is to stay away from the larger breeds or breeds that are high energy.
+If you’re considering getting a dog but live in a smaller home, then your best bet is to stay away from the larger breeds or breeds that are high energy.
 Some smaller dog breeds with high energy levels are considered okay to live in small homes or apartments as long as they get enough playtime, indoor or out.

 Look for these breeds if you want a dog but reside in a smaller home: Basset Hound, American Eskimo Dog, Australian Terrier, Pug, Pomeranian, Bichen Frise, Maltese, Pekingese, Bolognese.